“Who are we? Mike Brown!” “Who are we? Mike Brown!”

 As it turned out, August 19 was the first night after nine days of protest that police did not use tear gas.
 They didn’t hesitate to continue their reliance on pepper spray, though.
 Mass and often arbitrary arrests also carried on.

-The national guard had been deployed for a week.
+The National Guard had been deployed for a week.
 Military vehicles were parked in the shadows of Auto Zone on West Florissant Avenue.
-As we left our car in the StopNShop parking lot, we made our way past police barricades, past the Hunan Chop Suey restaurant with its boarded up windows that had the word “Open” spray painted on them, past a delivery truck with “No Shoot, No Loot” written in tape on its sides, past Sam’s meat market and liquor store with its police-edited security video that made it look like Mike Brown had stolen cigars.
+As we left our car in the StopNShop parking lot, we made our way past police barricades, past the Hunan Chop Suey restaurant with its boarded-up windows that had the word “Open” spray painted on them, past a delivery truck with “No Shoot, No Loot” written in tape on its sides, past Sam’s meat market and liquor store with its police-edited security video that made it look like Mike Brown had stolen cigars.

 Eventually, we made our way to Canfield Road, the same street where Mike Brown was shot and killed.
-A block and half away were the still visible stains from the teenager’s blood, a grim memorial that seeped into the road like that August seeped into the consciousness of America.
+A block and a half away were the still visible stains from the teenager’s blood, a grim memorial that seeped into the road like that August seeped into the consciousness of America.

 I talked to many protesters that night, trying to get their stories out to the wider world.
 By then the corporate-run media would pair the word “violent” with the word “protests.”
 But what I saw that night were people pridefully and nonviolently standing up for themselves and for Mike Brown.